-University of Pennsylvania.
-I specialize in building full-stack systems, large language models, and the occasional passion project that keeps me up at night.
+University of Pennsylvania studying Mathematics and Computer Science.
+I specialize in building full-stack systems, probabilistic models, and the occasional passion project that keeps me up at night.

-Tech has been part of my life for as long as I can remember.
-As a toddler, I was dismantling remotes and rewiring toys.
-By middle school, I was building computers and teaching myself to code.
+Tech and math have been part of my life for as long as I can remember.
+As a kid I was taking apart anything with a circuit board.
+By high school I was building computers and teaching myself to code.
 At 18, online poker led me to discover a vulnerability in a crypto casino's shuffling algorithm that created predictable patterns every few hundred hands.
-I taught myself to code and developed a program to exploit it (ethically, of course), and was hired to help fix their system.
-Since then, I've been obsessed with finding ways to apply algorithmic reasoning—through machine learning, game theory, and probabilistic thinking—to real-world conflict and decision-making.
+I taught myself to exploit it (ethically, of course), and was hired to help fix their system.
+Since then I've been obsessed with applying algorithmic reasoning through game theory, probabilistic thinking, and machine learning to real-world problems.

 I'm excited by projects that are ambitious, creative, and technically challenging.
 I enjoy turning complex ideas into intuitive and functional digital experiences, whether it's a rough concept or a fully formed vision.
-When I'm not studying or coding, you'll find me at the gym finishing training with my MMA team or preparing for Marines Officer Candidates School next summer.
-I also like to play poker (my main source of income), and eat hotpots (my main source of expenses).
+When I'm not studying or coding, you'll find me at Penn Boxing, lifting, playing poker, or listening to some good music.

 I'm currently working on projects in artificial intelligence and blockchain/Web3 technologies.
 My research interests include machine learning applications in tech, algorithmic trading strategies, and the mathematical foundations of cryptographic systems.